gg0h/gg0h/README.md

 ## Hi there I'm Matthew 👋

-### I'm an Undergrad in CompSci.
-Make things by day and break things by night!
+### CS Undergraduate | Make things by day and break things by night!
 - ❗️ I’ve recently started playing ctfs
 - 🐍 I write a lot of python.
 Hit me up for help with flask!
 - 💬 How to reach me: [Twitter]